 Finally, I had a gait analysis done to check my running form.
 My arms are a bit high and crossing my body, so I need to keep my elbows behind my torso and forearms at my waist.
 I'm also a slight heel striker, so I need to really focus on landing on the mid foot.
 My Doctor gave me a few drills, including barefoot strides after every run, to keep me off my heels.
 She also recommended the Newton shoe, which I'll probably give a try once I'm due.
 My current shoes are okay for me and only have about 40 miles on them so it doesn't make sense to get new ones right now.

 A very good appointment and I'm really glad that I made myself go to get checked out.
 I'm feeling more confident getting ready to begin my Ironman training.
 I'm also looking on some coaching options to help me out and I'll be getting a bike fit with my Christmas money!
-Tomorrow, I'll be getting a
+Tomorrow, I'll be getting a Polar BodyAge done, which is a system that Kevin has at his work that measures VO2 max, bodyfat, and strength analysis.
+It will tell you how old your body is compared to your real age.
+I'll keep you posted.

 Wednesday, December 26, 2007